foundry-rs/starknet-foundry/docs/src/starknet/call.md

 ## Overview

-Starknet Foundry cast supports calling smart contracts on a given network with the `sncast call` command.
+Starknet Foundry `sncast` supports calling smart contracts on a given network with the `sncast call` command.

 The basic inputs that you need for this command are: